1871fotc/fotc/docs/cemetery/discover.md

 If you're walking, in addition to the entries above, you can enter via:

 - the pedestrian ramp from Mt Coot-tha Road, opposite the [Mt Coot-tha Botanic Gardens](https://www.brisbane.qld.gov.au/things-to-see-and-do/council-venues-and-precincts/parks/botanic-gardens-in-brisbane/brisbane-botanic-gardens-mt-coot-tha).
 Turn right at the top of the ramp and walk downhill to go to Canon Garland Place.
-- Frederick Street gate (opposite Sleath St) that leads onto Steel Rudd Avenue (previously 4th Avenue).
+- Frederick Street gate (opposite Sleath Street) that leads onto Steel Rudd Avenue (previously 4th Avenue).
 - the many informal entries off Birdwood Terrace.

 ![](../assets/pedestrian-ramp.jpg)